 Dandelion (Taraxacum officinale)

 This highly nutritious weed grows in fields and anywhere with disturbed soil and decent sun.
-The leaves, flowers and roots are all edible!
+Dandelion leaves, flowers, and roots are all edible!

 Crisphead, butterhead, leaf and romaine (leaf does the best.